 Step 4: Increase Self-Sufficiency

-If you are able to provide for most of your needs, then you won’t need to use money or even the black market.
+You won’t need to use money or even the black market if you can provide for most of your needs.
 You could leave the post-collapse chaos and go live off the land.

-Many homesteaders already live almost without money by growing their own food and making most of their own products.
+Many homesteaders live almost without money by growing their own food and making the most of their products.
 Even if disaster never strikes, there are many benefits to becoming more self-sufficient, like saving you money and restoring your connection with the land.